emprius/emprius-app-frontend/README.md

 - Invitation can be anything at the moment

 ## Clone this repository

-Open Git Bash in your local machine, change the current working directory to the location where you want the cloned directory.
+- Open the location where you want to clone the repository in terminal.

-**Via SSH**
-Type `git clone git@gitlab.com:emprius/emprius-app.git` and press enter.
+- Type `git clone git@gitlab.com:emprius/emprius-app.git` and press enter.

-**Via HTTP**
-Type `git clone https://gitlab.com/emprius/emprius-app.git` and press enter.

 ### Get dependencies and run the project
 - Type `flutter pub get`
-- Activate developer options in your device and plug it in
+- Make sure you have debugging activated on your conected device
 - Select your device or emulator on your IDE and run or execute `flutter run`

 ## Technologies Used